Skip to main content

 Moving Funnels to a Website

-Once you move a funnel outside of a website and perhaps move it back later, you will lose everything created on your funnel including contacts, orders and analytics.
+💡 Once you move a funnel outside of a website, and move it back later, you will lose everything created on your funnel, including contacts, orders and analytics.

-A website is located above a funnel in the hierarchy, thus the funnel will override all the settings applied to your website in terms of styling, contacts & domains etc. For this reason, we do not recommend moving funnels outside your websites unless there is a very good reason for doing so such as adding a different domain.
+A website is located above a funnel in the hierarchy, thus, the website will override all the settings applied to your funnel in terms of styling, contacts & domains, etc. For this reason, we do not recommend moving funnels outside your websites unless there is a very good reason for doing so, such as adding a different domain.

 Did this answer your question?